reallygooddata/wordpress-app-script-post-data/README.md

 ## Important Notes

 - This script clears content starting from row 2 every time it runs to ensure data is fresh.
 Adjust this behavior in the script if necessary.
+- The author names are fetched using the Yoast SEO plugin, which should be active and properly configured on your WordPress site.
+If your authorship data is stored differently, you might need to adjust the part of the script that handles author name retrieval.
 - Ensure the Google Sheet and the script have the necessary access permissions set to let the script run successfully.
 - If you encounter any issues with data not appearing correctly, double-check the API URL and the structure of the data being returned by the WordPress site.

-By following these instructions, you should be able to successfully automate the fetching and recording of WordPress post data into your Google Sheets document.
+By following these instructions and adjustments, you should be able to successfully customize the fetching and recording of WordPress post data into your Google Sheets document to meet your specific requirements.